Working with vendors and VPATs

 - Consult an independent third party to evaluate the product or service for accessibility

 If internal testing indicates that a product is not accessible, obtain a remediation roadmap from the vendor, including timelines and interim workarounds to allow access by individuals with disabilities.
-If the vendor is unable or unwilling to comply, look for another product that is accessible and meets your needs.
+If the vendor is unable or unwilling to supply such a roadmap, look for another product that is accessible and meets your needs.

 Problem Purchases

-If the product has no VPAT or if the review or verification indicates the product is not accessible, it is best to look elsewhere for another product that is accessible.
-When no other accessible product exists that meets your needs, contact your dean, department head, or distributed technology (DT) lead to alert them to the situation and to the potential need (a) to work with the supplier to remediate accessibility issues and (b) to find an accessible, equivalent alternative.
-It is the department's responsibility to ensure that vendors follow through on commitments involving accessibility and to supply alternative accommodations when necessary.
+However, sometimes no other more accessible product exists that meets your needs.
+In these cases, contact your dean, department head, or distributed technology (DT) lead to alert them to the situation and the need to (a) press the supplier (or hire a third-party) to remediate the accessibility issues and (b) find an accessible, equivalent alternative.
+It is the department's responsibility to supply alternative workarounds for individuals with disabilities and to ensure that vendors submit remediation roadmaps and follow through on commitments to remediate accessibility issues.

 Accessibility Connections